henryelle/henryelle.github.io/README.md

 ## I am studying IT at the University of Missouri.
 I currently reside in Kansas City, MO.

 ### Code examples
 I have worked on several introductory coding projects in C and C#.
-They can be viewed on my GitHub or select code can be found [here](code.md).
+They can be viewed on my [GitHub](https://github.com/henryelle or select code can be found [here](code.md).

 ### My studies
 More information on my interests and studies can be read [here](studies.md).